Before Your Upcoming Surgery.

-After making the decision to have a joint replacement surgery it is important to educate yourself and your support group.
+After making the decision to have a joint replacement surgery, it is important to educate yourself and your support group.
 Expectations and proper planning are key to a successful recovery.
-This website is designed to provide you with the tools you will need for a safe and speedy return to daily life.
-Reviewing this information is important for your robotic replacement surgery and will help with your rapid recovery.
+This page aims to provide you with the tools you will need for a safe and speedy return to daily life.
+Reviewing this information is important for your joint replacement surgery and will help promote a rapid recovery.

 Outpatient / Same Day Surgery